skounis/vc-hello-didweb/README.md

 ```

 ## Create and publish our DID:WEB
-To prepare our `DID:WEB` we need the `JWK` structure we prepare in the previous step and an identifier.
+To prepare our `DID:WEB`, we need the `JWK` structure we prepared in the previous step and an identifier.
 The identifier comes from the URL where we will make our `DID` available.

-For example the `did:web:skounis.github.io` resolves to:
+For example, the `did:web:skounis.github.io` resolves to:

 * https://skounis.github.io/.well-known/did.json